mariorodeghiero/resume/Readme.md

 ## About Me

 After a solid career of 10 years in the telecommunications area, I decided that after the birth of my son, it would be time to change the area and look for new challenges.
 Since June 2017, I dedicate my free time to study development, contribute to Open Source projects and improve my English.
 Currently my studies are focused on Front-end, I have as main programming language Javascript and I ❤️ ReactJS.
 I keep my personal codes and projects on Github and I have also developed my blog to put my learning into practice by publishing articles on development.
-I am also the creator of "Vue Theme", theme with +61100 installs | + 101000 downloads ⬇️  in the Visual Studio Code editor.
+I am also the creator of "Vue Theme", theme with +70600 installs | + 112000 downloads ⬇️  in the Visual Studio Code editor.

 ## Work Experience

 #### [VanHack](https://www.vanhack.com)

 > Front-End Developer - ReactJS
-> Florianópolis - Brazil
+> Vancouver - Canada
 > jun 2019 - current

-- Using: ReactJS, Javascript, styled-components, Nodejs, CSS, SASS, Material-UI, HTML, webpack,
+- Using: ReactJS, Javascript, styled-components, Nodejs, CSS, SASS, Material-UI, HTML, webpack, Jira and GitLab.

 #### [Nextt](https://www.nextt.com.br/en/index.html)